Driving test public health information for candidates

 - you should arrive no more than five minutes before the test

-- the 'meet and greet' will be conducted in the car park, more details are available at: practical test cars
+- the 'meet and greet' will be conducted in the waiting room, more details are available at: practical test for cars

 - if you come to the test with clear symptoms of Coronavirus (COVID-19), or other respiratory infections, the test will not go ahead

 - you can ask for someone to come with you on the test, for example, an instructor or an interpreter

 The driving examiner carrying out your test:

 - will wash their hands before and after each test